ezEngine/docs/docs/physics/collision-shapes/physx-box-shape-component.md

 You can attach this component to the same node where the actor component is attached, or you can create a child object to attach it to, which allows you to position the shape relative to the actor.

 Boxes are relatively efficient for the physics engine to handle.
-Prefer them over the [convex shape component (TODO)](physx-convex-shape-component.md) when possible.
+Prefer them over the [convex shape component](physx-convex-shape-component.md) when possible.

 ## Component Properties